Minhal-Ahmed/Spam-Detection/README.md

-### Email Spam Detection Using Machine Learning

----

-# Spam Detection with Machine Learning
+#Email Spam Detection with Machine Learning

 This project demonstrates a machine learning-based approach to classify emails as spam or ham (non-spam).
 Using text preprocessing, feature extraction, and a Random Forest Classifier, the model achieves efficient spam detection.
 The project also includes evaluation metrics to measure the model's performance.